Battleground winners: Cena, Usos, Miz, Jericho. Rollins/Ambrose never really started.

 WWE Network already has 667k subscribers.
 The fact that they aren't at a million yet caused a stock price dip.

-Mania set a new gross ticket sale record.
+Mania set a new gross ticket sale record for wrestling history.

 WWE's stock jumped briefly due to a rumored buyout by AMC Network.
 That is TNA booking levels of stupid.